 How better to round off a UK staycation than a trip to the seaside?
 A short train ride took us to Barry Island for a coastal walk and fish & chips on the beach, before returning to the city for a wander to the Castle and a final cocktail at Old Havana cocktail bar!

-By Rhonna Spindley from Rhonna Elizabeth Explores
+Recommended by Rhonna Spindley from Rhonna Elizabeth Explores

 Discover puffins and more on Skomer Island

 When a friend asked me to go and visit Skomer Island, I did not even know the existence of this island.
 It’s a small island of just three square kilometres located off the coast of Pembrokeshire in South Wales.